jeheecheon/synced-storage/README.md

 const currentTheme = themeStore.getItem();
 ```

-The core clients expose a simple `Store` interface (`getItem`, `setItem`, `subscribe`, etc.), so you can plug them into any framework or even a Node process.
+Each client exposes the same `Store` interface (`getItem`, `setItem`, `subscribe`, `removeItem`), so you can plug it into any environment.

-## Example Project
+## Example App

-See the `example/` directory for a runnable Next.js demo that wires up the provider, feeds SSR cookies, and showcases how the value stays perfectly in sync before and after hydration.
+There is a ready-to-run Next.js demo under `example/` that wraps the provider, feeds SSR cookies, and shows the state staying in sync before and after hydration.